 The story of the conch shell is connected with the labyrinth due the labyrinth's early spiral structure.
 If Daedalus knew the mystery of the labyrinth, he would know how to divine the mystery of a conch shell.
 You really think someone is going to be able to tie a fine thread about the leg of an ant?
-No. The story deals with something else, uniting the mystery of the spirals of the conch with Ariadne's thread carried by Theseus through the labyrinth so he would be able to retrace his way out.
+The story deals with something else, uniting the mystery of the spirals of the conch with Ariadne's thread carried by Theseus through the labyrinth so he would be able to retrace his way out.

 Look up Daedalus and the Fibonacci sequence and you're not going to find anything on it.
 You'll find discussion on Daedalus and the Golden Mean via his instructing his son, Icarus, not to fly too high or too low but to keep to a middle course--which his son didn't do, he flew too high.
 But you won't find anything about Fibonacci.
 That may be because the Fibonacci sequence wasn't created until the 12th century, by Leonard Fibonacci--however, it was understood earlier in India by at least 200-300 BCE.

 My reasoning, however, is that Kubrick saw a link between the Fibonacci sequence and the conch shell and the labyrinth and thus the tie in with Bartok's composition in which we supposedly hear the Fibonacci sequence.
-Kubrick certainly associated the music with the maze as it first plays when Wendy and Danny are in the maze.
+Kubrick certainly associated this music with the maze as it first plays when Wendy and Danny are in the maze.